 - Kidney disorders such as acute or chronic kidney disease and glomerulonephritis

-- Addison’s disease – An endocrine disorder of the adrenal glands which results in a deficiency of corticosteroids being produced.
+- Addison’s disease – An endocrine disorder of the adrenal glands which results in a deficiency in the production of corticosteroids.

 - Cancer – Many types of cancer can lead to weight loss and wasting in cats.